Crypss22/ThreatDefense/README.md

 <img src="https://imgur.com/kpg2fwC.png" height="80%" width="80%" alt="header"/>
 </div>
 <h3>Description:</h3>
 <body>The purpose of this project was to create an internal network via Virtualbox and detect and log malicious activity from within the internal network.
-Network traffic was monitored utilizing Snort and any malicious activity was logged and prevented through Snort's inline mode.
-After creating logs, a Splunk forwarder was used to relay them to an external SIEM server for further analysis.</body>
+Malicious network traffic that triggered Snort's rules were logged and relayed to an external Splunk server for further analysis.</body>
    </br>
    </br>
 <b>During the creation of this project, a roadblock I ran into was:</b></br>